harans87/Bridge-To-Kubernetes/src/routingmanager/readme.md

 Steps to debug routing manager custom image using vscode:

-1. Open the Mindaro Connect src folder in VsCode, please note the following will not work if you are inside dsc or routing manager folder. ex: ~/Mindaro-Connect/
+1. Open the Mindaro Connect src folder in VsCode (code Bridge-To-Kubernetes/src), please note the following will not work if you are inside dsc or routing manager folder.
 2. Create a launch.json using the following json and set the BRIDGE_ROUTINGMANAGERIMAGENAME variable to be your custom image.
 `{
     "version": "0.2.0",